-Building on the Purpose and Culture Commitments of the Group, our Code serves our ambition to maintain trust and confidence in the products and services we deliver and in the way we deliver them.
-We hold ourselves to a high ethical standard, act with integrity, and ensure that our business practices are aligned with a sound business culture and responsible behaviour.
+Building on the Purpose and Culture Commitments of the Group, the Code serves our ambition to maintain trust and confidence in the products and services we provide and the way we deliver those.
+We hold ourselves to a high ethical standard, act with integrity, and ensure that our business practices align with a sound business culture and responsible behaviour.

-The objective of the Code is to promote a sound business culture in the Group that requires employees to take responsibility for their actions and helps them to ensure that we deliver a positive impact on customers, investors, employees and wider society.
+The objective of the Code is to promote a sound business culture within the Group, requiring Employees to take responsibility for their actions and helping them to ensure that we deliver a positive impact on customers, investors, Employees, and wider society.

-The Code is a framework that describes how to act with integrity and how to do the right thing across the Group and in our business relationships.
-It applies to the way we act, solve problems, conduct our activities, and make decisions in day-to-day business as well as in complex situations where the right thing to do is not always obvious.
-It reminds us of our legal obligations and lays down the standards and principles of the conduct that we expect, including examples of good and bad behaviour.
+The Code is a framework that describes how to act with integrity and do the right thing.
+It applies to the way we act, solve problems, conduct our activities, and make decisions in day-to-day business, as well as in complex situations where the right thing to do is not always obvious.
+It reminds us of our legal obligations and sets out the standards and principles of the conduct that we expect, including examples of good and bad behaviour.

-The Code is designed to ensure compliance with applicable requirements relating to risk culture and business conduct in the EBA Guidelines on Internal Governance1 and with Section 70a in the Danish Financial Business Act2.
+The Code is designed to ensure compliance with applicable requirements relating to risk culture and business conduct in the EBA Guidelines on Internal Governance1 and with Section 70a of the Danish Financial Business Act2.

-Lack of adherence to the Code may have severe consequences for the Group and its employees including fines, criminal liability, regulatory and/or market scrutiny and may also lead to disciplinary actions.
+Lack of adherence to the Code may have severe consequences for the Group and its Employees, including fines, criminal liability, regulatory and/or market scrutiny, and may also lead to disciplinary actions.